Knoxville Emotional Abuse Attorney

 Emotional abuse is one of the hardest types of nursing home abuse to see.
 Unlike physical abuse which results in welts, bruises, or broken bones, emotional abuse leaves few visible scars.
 Yet emotional abuse is devastating.

-At Brezina Law, we understand that family members expect a loved one to be protected in a nursing home or other long-term care facility.
+At Atkins Brezina, PLLC, we understand that family members expect a loved one to be protected in a nursing home or other long-term care facility.
 When our loved ones are harmed, we feel a justifiable sense of outrage.
 Please contact our Knoxville emotional abuse abuse attorney today to schedule a time to meet.

 Defining Emotional Abuse